alifeee/openbenches-train-sign/README.md

 This is code to flash an Arduino Uno, in [`./controller/`](./controller/).

 It uses Serial communication to listen for messages, which are then displayed on the train sign.

+For more information on this see the [train sign] repository.